Aberdeen–Inverness line: Since 1948

 Many intermediate stations and connecting branch lines were closed to both passenger and goods traffic at various dates during the 1950s and 1960s.
 The 1963 Reshaping of British Railways report recommended the closure of Inverurie and Insch stations, but these remain open.
 In 1968, the route was singled.

 Dyce railway station was reopened in 1984.

 The railway bridge over the A96 road south of Nairn was replaced in 1991.
 A new steel-span bridge was constructed adjacent to the existing stone arched bridge.
 The new bridge was opened in July 1991.
 This eliminated a bottleneck on the A96 where lights allowed only one direction of traffic at a time under the narrow bridge.

 In 2009, a new freight interchange at Dyce, known as Raith's Farm, was opened.

 In 2017, the line through Forres was straightened and a new station built, reinstating the second platform and extending the passing loop there.
 The platforms at Elgin were extended, the passing loop extended from 650 m to 1.25 km, and a turnback facility was added.
 In addition to this, there were signalling improvements: control of the line between Inverness and Keith was transferred to the Highland signalling centre in Inverness.

 In 2019, redoubling work between Aberdeen and Inverurie was completed, though a 1.5 km section north of Aberdeen railway station remains single-track.
 Much of this is in tunnels, which would have required track lowering to support two tracks.
 The same year, Dyce and Inverurie signal boxes were closed, with control between Kittybrewster to Insch also transferred to the Highland signalling centre.
 The platforms at Insch railway station were also extended.

 Kintore railway station was reopened in October 2020.
 Inverness Airport railway station (close to the site of the former Dalcross railway station) opened in February 2023.

 Current services

 All passenger services are operated by ScotRail.
-There is some limited freight traffic, with Elgin retaining a goods yard, whilst Keith, Huntly and Inverurie retain smaller, less frequently used goods yards.
-Raith's Farm freight yard at serves Aberdeen.
+There is some limited freight traffic, with Elgin retaining a yard for track maintenance, whilst Keith and Huntly retain unused yards.
+Inverness has an intermodal freight facility Needlefield Yard, and Dyce retains Raith's Farm.
+A daily intermodal service runs between Inverness and Glasgow, but Raith's Farm is relatively unused due to intermodal traffic terminating at Craiginches Yard south of Aberdeen.

 In addition to through services, local services operate at each end of the line.
 An hourly service operates between Elgin and Inverness, while a half-hourly service operates between Inverurie and Aberdeen.
 Approximately one train per hour continues to Montrose, creating an hourly stopping service between Inverurie and Montrose.

 The line serves the following stations: